 With accurate record keeping and training in financial management, a new world of opportunities opens for the business owner.
 During the training, they learn how to separate the business from the house hold economy and how to make comparisons, both between different periods of time and different business lines.
 Together with CML, the business owner can try new ideas for improving the performance of the business and immediately see results.

 One third of CML’s borrowers that have had their records computerized opt to continue and also pay for the service after the loan period is finished.

 Initially, many business owners are skeptical towards book keeping fearing that it will consume too much of their time.
-After seeing the benefits with the system, most however change their mind.
+After seeing the benefits, most however change their mind.
 In fact, one third of CML’s borrowers that have had their records computerized opt to continue and also pay for the service after the loan period is finished.
-To meet the demand, CML has started a consulting company; Think Big Consult.
-This company help earlier clients to CML and others with book keeping, financial analysis and other business related problems.
+To meet the demand, CML has started a consulting company; Think Big Consult, who help their clients with book keeping, financial analysis and other business-related problems.

 A vision for the future

-Even if the record keeping system currently is unique for CML and something that make them stand out from similar businesses, CML wish to inspire other micro lenders to implement similar systems.
-At the first glance, record keeping might seem difficult and time demanding and it is easy for small scale business owner to say “nobody else do this, so why should I”.
-When combined with micro finance, the business owner get an incentive to start – no record keeping means no loan.
+Even if the record keeping system currently is a unique selling point for CML, the company wish to inspire other micro lenders to implement similar systems.
+At the first glance, record keeping might seem difficult and time demanding, and it is easy for small scale business owner to say “nobody else do this, so why should I”.
+When combined with micro finance, the business owner gets an incentive to start – no record keeping means no loan.

 CML together with Steven Kawesa (the founder of the record keeping book), CML has now copyright of the book and the national organization for MFIs have showed interest in start distributing it.
 In the long run, increased use of recordkeeping among small business owners has the potential of changing the foundations of the micro finance industry by making lending less risky and thus open for lower interests rates and greater outreach.